Skip to main content

 Fusarium:

-Fusarium wilt is another common soilborne disease and is caused by Fusarium oxysporum.
-Seedborne transmission, while possible, is rare in commercial seeds; instead the inoculum is normally introduced via the growth medium and can be a significant problem e.g. in greenhouse tomato production, where many of the used varieties are susceptible.
+Fusarium wilt is another common soilborne greenhouse fungal pathogen which is caused by Fusarium oxysporum.
+Seedborne transmission, while possible, is rare in commercial seeds.
+Instead, the inoculum is normally introduced via the growth medium and can be a significant problem e.g. in greenhouse tomato production, where many of the used varieties are susceptible.
 Once in contact with the roots, the fungus enters the plant through wounds or root tips and invades the Xylem from where it then spreads.

 Botrytis